Refining Queries «Prev Next»

 SelectedAuthor: =[cboAuthor]

-Here is the parameter box you created.
-Type in TX, then click the OK button.
+2. Access displays the parameter prompt you defined.
+Type TX, then click OK.

-In the next lesson, you will learn how to use multiple criteria in a query using the AND and OR operators.
+In the next lesson, you will combine multiple criteria in a single query using the AND and OR operators, which lets you express conditions across more than one field at the same time.